DynAIkon-Ltd/DynAIkonTrap/docs/source/user-docs/software-setup/tuning.rst

 .. admonition:: Output path
    :class: note, dropdown

    A location for all recordings to be saved to.
-Leaving this empty saves them in the DynAIkonTrap project directory.
+Leaving this empty saves them in the DynAIkonTrap project directory, by default, it's set to a folder called `output`.

 .. admonition:: Server address
    :class: note, dropdown